SE-Quest/SE-Quest-Home/Written Round/Technical/README.md

 Timing:
   45 minutes {10 questions}

-    Friends you might little bit changes in patterns on appearing Interview.
+    Friends you might Observe little bit changes in patterns on appearing Interview.